Accord-Project/aec3po/README.md

 ## CI/CD pipeline

-A CI/CD pipeline must be developed to validate the ontology, generate the ontology artifacts, release the ontology.
+A CI/CD pipeline validates the ontology, generates the ontology artifacts, and release the ontology.

-* The `public` folder is ignored by git.
-It is where temporary files are generated.
+The `public` folder is automatically generated as described in `.asimov/README.md` and pushed to the server.
+It is therefore ignored by git.
-* The HTML Documentation may be automatically generated using ex. pyLODE.
-* The `public` folder may be published to a server.

-## TBC